by Cat, May 25, 2017 (Image, right, from Wikimedia Commons)

 EQUIPMENT

-- If making just 1-quart, I use 1½-quart steel pot with lid, covered with black (outside) and blue (inside) ceramic coating, similar to red Chantal pot, above right; or
+• If making just 1-quart, I use 1½-quart steel pot with lid, covered with black (outside) and blue (inside) ceramic coating, similar to red Chantal pot, above right (in the back).
+It is about 3.5″ high and 8.75″ wide.

 INSTRUCTIONS

-- I place my Pyrex glass quart-size measuring cup in a large mixing bowl (in case it overflows; then set my large stainless steel filter over the quart measuring cup, and line the filter with good-quality cotton cheese-cloth (fairly fine weave).
+• I place my Pyrex glass quart-size measuring cup in a large mixing bowl, in case it overflows.
+Then set my large stainless steel filter (shaped like a bowl) over the quart measuring cup, and line the filter with good-quality cotton cheese-cloth (fairly fine weave).

 *NOTE: When Tom at Swan Valley Herbs originally subscribed the tea for me in 2008, it required “1½ quarts plus 2 ounces” filtered water to make about 1 quart tea.
 In 2017 he reduced the amount of filtered water to 1¼ quarts.
 Not sure why the change; start with 1¼ quarts water; if that is too strong, add another cup (for total of 1½ quarts).
 I use the greater amount, as that is what is familiar to me.